-(2) Budget to raise people's awareness toward making water supply charge payments
+(2) Budget to raise people's awareness toward making electricity charge payments

-There is no specified budget to raise people's awareness toward making water supply charge payments.
+There is no specified budget to raise people's awareness toward making charge payments.

-(3) Measures to raise people's awareness toward making water supply charge payments
+(3) Measures to raise people's awareness toward making electricity charge payments

-People have a good awareness of water supply charge payments, and there are no specified measures to raise people's awareness.
+There are no specified measures to raise people's awareness toward making charge payments.

-(4) Use of collected water and sewerage charges for O&M
+(4) Use of collected electricity charges for O&M

-Collected electricity charges are included in their entirety as the state revenue managed by the Ministry of Finance.
-It is allocated to the budget for the Ministry of Municipalities and Tourism, which is used for O&M of water supply and sewerage infrastructure.
+All or part of collected charges are included in their entirety as the state revenue managed by the Ministry of Finance.
+The O&M of infrastructure is performed by using the budget of each Ministry.

-(5) Difference between collected water and sewerage charges and annual expenditure
+(5) Difference between collected electricity charges and annual expenditure

-The difference between collected water and sewerage charges and annual expenditure is covered by the national treasury.
+The difference between collected charges and annual expenditure is covered by the national treasury.